The Phantom of the Opera (1962 film): Critical reception

 The Monthly Film Bulletin wrote: "The absurd, much-filmed story crumbles—at any rate here—once the ingénue is reconciled to The Phantom as her mentor; but its Gothic elements are rich enough to defy time ...
 Surprisingly tasteful for a Hammer film, the production is also quite imaginative (The Phantom's rocky, water-lapped lair, complete with organ and double-bed) and careful."

 Howard Thompson of The New York Times called the film "a real disappointment ...
 In the hands of the British, with Herbert Lom as the opera ogre, the result is ornate and pretty dull.
 Whatever happened, chaps?"

 Variety wrote that the film "still provides a fair measure of goose pimples to combat some potential unwanted yocks.
 In the shadow of its predecessors the current 'Phantom' seems a reasonable booking for average houses, without doing anything to erase oldtimers' memories of the earlier versions."

 Harrison's Reports gave the film a grade of "Fair", writing, "The story of creative fakery, revenge and danger is not only loosely woven together, but its believability is weak.
 Its dénouement is thin and vaporish."

 The Hammer Story: The Authorised History of Hammer Films wrote of the film: "Although distinguished by some fine acting, sets and music, The Phantom of the Opera seems decidedly half-baked."
 The author(s) called Terence Fisher's direction "misguided", and noted that distributor J. Arthur Rank Film Distributors' "emasculation of the British print sealed its fate."
-The film also takes away much of the Phantom's dark, morbid side, making him a tragic hero.